ttusia/SANS-Workshop-2024/README.md

 3. Evaluate the difference in the plan outputs.
 4. Update the policy in the policies/rds folder that you wrote in Exercise 3

+Hint:

+>!
+You can chain multiple checks together on multiple lines (in a rule body), and they evaluate with and.

+Hint 2:

+>!
+There is no intrinsic or in rego, but if you have 2 boolean expressions that are assigned to the same value they will use an or for the assignment.
+[How to express OR in Rego](https://www.styra.com/blog/how-to-express-or-in-rego/)

+Hint 3:
+>!
+If you need to nest an and within an or, try putting use a function to wrap the and statement [Functions](https://www.openpolicyagent.org/docs/latest/policy-language/#functions)

+Hint 4
+>!
+If you want a function to have a default value if the evaluation fails, you can add a default value, like  ``` funcName(args) if { LOGIC} else := false```

 ### Bonus
 By default new buckets don't allow public access.
-We can use the terraform resource [s3_bucket_public_access_block](https://registry.terraform.io/providers/hashicorp/aws/3.24.1/docs/resources/s3_bucket_public_access_block) to allow a bucket to be public.
+We can use the terraform resource [s3_bucket_public_access_block](https://registry.terraform.io/providers/hashicorp/aws/3.24.1/docs/resources/s3_bucket_public_access_block) to allow a bucket to be public (also plan is in testfiles/aws/s3/allow-public).

 Can you put a restriction in that enforces that a bucket being made public, is also tagged as public?
 Update the terraform, run some plans and see.